Table of Contents

 As a result, you will not only learn how to research, think critically, document, and communicate but also acquire the business-relevant knowledge and skills needed to make it as a biotech expert in today’s world.

-Surrounded by hundreds of biotechnology, pharmaceutical, and medical technology companies at the Silicon Valley, Stanford University is home to experts.
-The university offers a variety of opportunities and resources to students through programs such as Bio-X and Biodesign.
+Surrounded by hundreds of biotechnology, pharmaceutical, and medical technology companies in the Silicon Valley, Stanford University is home to experts.
+The university offers a variety of opportunities and resources to students through programs such as Bio-X, and Biodesign, among other biotechnology courses.

 These Masters in Bioengineering courses focus on emerging research and ethics, along with physical sciences, engineering, and statistics.
 The subjects you learn will include Clinical Needs & Technology, Diagnostics Devices, Conduct of Research, and more.